Do you want to run Windows apps or games on Debian 13 Trixie? PlayOnLinux 4.3.4 may be the solution you need.

 Wait while the virtual drive you configured is being created.

-To start the program installation, you must select the EXE setup file.
+To begin the installation of the program, you must select the EXE setup file.
 In this window, select the setup file via the Browse button and click Next.

 After reading the license agreement of the EditPad Lite software, click the Yes, I Do button.